Glossary & definitions

 Non-current net asset value (EPRA NAV)

-Equity with reversal of deferred tax liabilities and the net effect of unrealized changes in value of derivative instruments after tax.
+Equity with reversal of deferred tax liabilities and the net effect of unrealized changes in value of derivative instruments after tax and less adjusted in advance financial electricity contracts.

 Average number of employees